farjzz/Ticket-booking-system/README.md

 # Universal Ticket Booking System

-A **full-stack MERN application** that provides a **single unified platform** for booking various types of tickets including movies, concerts, and trains
+A **full-stack MERN application** that provides a **single unified platform** for booking various types of tickets including movies, concerts, and trains.

 The system supports **user authentication, event listings, booking management, forgot password functionality, personal profile with means to view and cancel bookings**
 It also provides **role-based dashboards** for **users and vendors**